 - 3.1.
-Part One provides, in sections 5.23 to 5.29, background information on the installation and operation of Automated Teller Machines ("ATM"). - 3.2.
+Our Part One Report provides, in sections 5.23 to 5.29, background information on the installation and operation of Automated Teller Machines (ATMs). - 3.2.
 When a Post Office branch is equipped with an ATM it can be located either within or external to the branch premises.
-The installation of an ATM at a branch is often desirable as it can result in greater footfall and, as a consequence, increased sales of Post Office products and services. - 3.3.
-Of the 150 applicants to the Mediation Scheme, approximately 20% have referred to problems with ATMs.
+The installation of an ATM at a branch is often desirable as it can result in greater footfall and, as a consequence, increased sales of Post Office products and services.
+All of the problems that we have as yet encountered relate to external ATMs. - 3.3.
 The reported problems have included both small and large shortages that were charged back to Subpostmasters by Post Office.
 In other cases large surpluses occurred, which caused concern to some Subpostmasters. - 3.4.
-Most of the reports that we have seen relate to Bank of Ireland ('Bol') ATMs and some to HANCO, as well as other, ATMs. - 3.5.
+Most of the reports that we have seen relate to Bank of Ireland ('Bol') ATMs and some to HANCO, as well as to other ATMs. - 3.5.
 The normal cash dispensing process on Bol ATMs involves electronic interaction between the Branch's ATM; Wincor Nixdorf (the service and maintenance provider); the LiNK platform and the customer's bank.
 The ATM cash balancing/reconciliation process involves electronic and also manual interaction between the Branch's ATM; the Branch's Horizon system; Post Office's Financial Service Centre (the 'FSC'); and Bol.
 This is a more complex arrangement, requiring greater human intervention at the end of the business day, than that typically deployed by most high street and other banks whose ATMs are seamlessly connected to their own computer systems.

 - 3.6.
 One notable problem, reported by several Applicants using Bol ATMs, seems to relate to the manual (rather than electronic/automatic) extraction and use of the 'cash dispensed' figures from the 'Bank Totals' receipt that Subpostmasters are required to obtain each day from their ATM and the daily input of 'cash declarations' into Horizon.
-This is sometimes referred to as "a problem with the 'air gap' between the ATM and the Horizon system". - 3.7.
-In February 2008, Post Office issued an 'Operations Manual Interim'.
-Post Office stated that it was issuing new instructions because "a number of non-conformance issues are still affecting the processes for ATM reconciliation and settlement and to explain the correct end-to-end accounting processes relating to Bank of Ireland ATMs." - 3.8.
-The Introduction to the Operations Manual Interim stated:
+This is sometimes referred to by Subpostmasters as "the problem with the 'air gap' between ATMs and the Horizon system". - 3.7.
+In February 2008, Post Office issued an 'Operations Manual interim'.
+Post Office stated that it was issuing new instructions because "a number of non-conformance issues are still affecting the processes for ATM reconciliation and settlement and to explain the correct end-to-end accounting processes relating to Bank of Ireland ATMs". - 3.8.
+The Introduction to the Operations Manual interim stated:

-The Bank of Ireland, via the LiNK network, extracts a 16:30 -16:30 'cash dispensed' figure automatically from your ATM each day.
+The Bank of Ireland, via the LiNK network, extracts a 16:30 - 16:30 'cash dispensed' figure automatically from your ATM each day.
 This figure forms the basis of a settlement to Post Office.
-This figure is the value of cash dispensed from your ATM from 16:30 the previous day until 16:30 on the current working day."
-In other words, the amount of cash dispensed to customers, from each branch's ATM during the previous 24 hours (or during the previous 72hrs between Friday at 16:30 hrs and Monday at 16:30 hrs), would be available to Bol and that data would be extracted by Bol from each ATM.
+This figure is the value of cash dispensed from your ATM from 16:30 the previous day until 16:30 on the current working day.
+In other words, the amount of cash dispensed to customers, from each branch's ATM during the previous 24 hours (or during the previous 72 hours between Friday at 16:30 and Monday at 16:30), would be available to Bol and that data would be extracted by Bol from each ATM.